-Though the technology is still relatively new and has not had a big impact on the aftermarket yet, it will.
-The technology we are referring to is OBDII, the government mandated onboard diagnostic system for tattling on emission failures.
-All 1996 and newer model year passenger cars and light trucks are OBDII-equipped, but the first applications were actually introduced back in 1994 on a limited number of vehicle models (see box).
+OBD II (Onboard Diagnostics second generation) is a government mandated system for monitoring emission failures.
+All 1996 and newer model year passenger cars and light trucks in the U.S. are OBDII-equipped, but the first applications were actually introduced back in 1994 on a limited number of vehicle models (see box).

 What makes OBDII different from all the self-diagnostic systems that proceeded it is that OBDII is strictly emissions oriented.
 In other words, it will illuminate the Malfunction Indicator Lamp (MIL) anytime a vehicle's hydrocarbon (HC), carbon monoxide (CO), oxides of nitrogen (NOX) or evaporative emissions exceed 1.5 times the federal test procedure (FTP) standards for that model year of vehicle.
 That includes anytime random misfires cause an overall rise in HC emissions, anytime the operating efficiency of the catalytic converter drops below a certain threshold, anytime the system detects air leakage in the sealed fuel system, anytime a fault in the EGR system causes NOX emissions to go up, or anytime a key sensor or other emission control device fails.
 In other words, the MIL light may come on even though the vehicle seems to be running normally and there are no real driveability problems.